ENTRANCE APPLICATION

 FOR STUDENTS REAPPLYING TO THE PROGRAM

-If you have previously applied to the program but were not accepted, we recommend updating your portfolio with new work.
-In this case, you should submit 10-20 images of work that demonstrates interest in design, attention to craft and detail, and use of creative thinking.
-The work included in the portfolio should have been completed in the last 3 years.
-It can include personal and/or school projects.
+If you applied to the program previously and were not admitted, you should update your portfolio with new work.
+Your portfolio should include 10–20 pieces that were not part of your earlier submission.
+These works should reflect a clear interest in design, strong craft and attention to detail, and creative thinking.
+All pieces must have been completed within the last three years and may include personal and/or school projects.

 Building your Digital Portfolio